 I’ve spent a lot of hours on my feet serving people food.
 I’ve been a hostess, waitress, food runner, and bartender.
 You name it, I’ve worked in that role in the restaurant industry.
 When not preparing food, I’m thinking about the next meal.

 When it comes to preparing daily meals, I try to purchase farmers’ market goods when possible to support local business.
 I would much rather support a mom-and-pop business in the area than buy from a big box store, if possible.
-Last summer we made pickles from a local farmers’ market and it was much easier than I imagined.
+One summer we made pickles from a local farmers’ market and it was much easier than I imagined.
 Like me, you can do-it-yourself!

 I’m passionate about photography, entertaining, and teaching.
 All of my experiences have provided me with one delightful life and I hope to share them with you.
 So, bookmark this site and let’s get started!